Topic: Filing a Texas Pedestrian Accident Injury Claim – Call (214) 747-5240 for Help Now!

 Remember: In the above scenario the insurance company would, of course, argue you were comparatively negligent.

-You were hit by a car or truck in a parking lot.
+You were hit by an automobile in a parking lot.
 You automatically win right?

 Does it matter if the collision caused you to fall to the ground or not?

 What if surgery is needed after a Texas pedestrian accident?

 Our Dallas injury lawyers have assisted countless injured victims who required a surgery to recover from injuries sustained in accidents.
 The possibility of surgery, however, is dependent on adequate automobile insurance coverage being available.